 Some of the most memorable American imagery and cinema showcase the classic Italian dish of spaghetti and sauce as a mound of plain, undressed cooked pasta noodles mounded high on a dish, then topped with a ladleful of red tomato sauce.
-Though this is very iconic of American Italian cuisine, a dish of pasta served in this manner in Italy would be disaster.
+Though this is very iconic of Italian-American cuisine, a dish of pasta served this way in Italy would be a disaster.

 In authentic Italian cuisine, the pasta sauce is always incorporated into the pasta before serving.
-And furthermore, the amount of sauce used is just enough to coat the pasta.
+And furthermore, the amount of sauce used is just enough to coat the pasta, not drown it.

-Tip #1: Have your sauce completed by the time you add the pasta to the boiling salted water.
-Keep the sauce on a low simmer until the pasta is ready.
+Cook sauce first.
+Keep the sauce on a low simmer until pasta is ready.
 Your pasta shouldn’t wait for your sauce to cook.
-The sauce should be awaiting the pasta.